Peru Ocobamba Tablahuasi

-This rich and well balanced Colombia has tasting notes of dark chocolate, dried apricot and lemon.
+This well balanced Peru has tasting notes of stone fruit, currant, and chocolate.
 It's a great daily drinker that is awesome as espresso as well.

 Altitude: 1600-2000 masl